Common Camp Critters

 The first time I heard a porcupine's mating call, it scared me silly.
 The beast was having sex directly beside my tent when it let out an eerie cry, sounding like the wail of a banshee.
 I had no idea what was making the noise at the time and only realized it was a porcupine when I slapped the side of the tent to scare the monster away and it released a few hundred quills into the nylon fly.

 When morning came I slowly crept out of the tent and there was the porcupine, resting comfortably high up in a pine tree.
 And below the tree was my wooden paddle, with its shaft chewed to pieces.
 It was attracted to my salty sweat which had collected on the paddle.
 I'd seen porcupines chew on wood before.
 Toilet seats in the outhouse are a favorite snack and so are plywood portage signs since they contain tasty glue.
 But I never thought I'd have my paddle munched on.
 Thankfully my spare was made of plastic.

-The porcupine doesn't actually shoot its quills (totally over 30,000).
+The porcupine doesn't actually shoot its quills (over 30,000 total).
 If you do approach too closely, however, it will raise the quills up and attempt to swat you with its tail where the majority of them are.
-If you do get hit its more than a simple pin prick; the quill is tipped with hundreds of tiny barbs and each time your muscle contracts it works deeper and deeper beneath the skin.
+If you do get hit, it's more than a simple pin prick; the quill is tipped with hundreds of tiny barbs and each time your muscle contracts it works deeper and deeper beneath the skin.
 Dogs and other animals who have come face to tail with a porcupine have been known to die by a single quill working its way through the brain, slowly driving it mad.